-The share of the Fund's investments that were aligned with the environmental objectives under the Taxonomy Regulation during the reference period was 0.73%.
+The Fund held 0.10% in Taxonomy-aligned sustainable investments during the reference period.
 This percentage is determined by taking the quarter end figure for each quarter in the reference period and averaging it.
 The information was obtained from public disclosures.